Cut-off Theorems for the PV-model: Serializability

-\end{proof} In \cite{MRMSCS}, a sufficient condition for serializability may be found.
-The setting there is more general than what we need, so we spell it out in the special case of a $PV$-program.
+In \cite{MRMSCS}, a sufficient condition for serializability may be found.
+The setting there is more general than what we need, so we spell it out in the special case of a $PV$-program with a geometric model as in Def.~\ref{def:forbidden}.